-With Remi Cohen in the role of Director of Winemaking and Viticulture, Cliff Lede has a farmer in charge.
+With Remi Cohen in the role of Vice President of Operations overseeing winegrowing, production, and national distribution, Cliff Lede has a farmer in charge.

 And considering Cohen’s background in farming, biology, business and sustainability, the new approach dovetails nicely with Cliff Lede’s emphasis on the quality of estate vineyards and terroir-based wines.“Wine is made in the vineyard,” she says.
 “That’s why a commitment to farming the right way is critical in the process of making great wine.”